IASA2/NomCom-Guidance/2018 Nomcom Guidance.md

 ## Candidates from Outside the IETF Community
 It seems likely that some candidates will come from outside the regular IETF community.
 As a result, the NomCom's call for IETF community feedback for those candidates may result in a minimal response.
 The NomCom will therefore in some cases need to work to solicit feedback from outside of the IETF community, perhaps including by asking candidates to send the names of refernces to the NomCom, by reviewing LinkedIn profiles, etc.

+## Uniform Interview Format Recommended
-Futhermore, it seems likely that some candidates may not attend IETF 103 in Thailand.
-As a result, the NomCom may wish to adopt a uniform interview style so that in-person candidates from within the IETF community are not unfairly or inadvertently favored.
+Since it seems likely that some candidates may not attend IETF 103 in Thailand, the NomCom should strongly consider adopting a uniform interview style so that in-person candidates from within the IETF community are not unfairly or inadvertently favored.
 A possible solution may be to use audio or video conferencing for conducting all of these interviews.

+## Other Questions
 The IETF Administrative Director (IAD) and legal counsel are available to provide further support to the NomCom as necessary.

 # Specific Directions to the NomCom

+## Adopt a Uniform Interview Format
+Adopt a uniform interview format, such as via video conference, that ensures people from inside and outside of the IETF community are considered on equal footing.

 ## Make Three Initial IETF LLC Board Director Selections
 Make three appointments and confirm them with the IESG.